 You may have heard of the ‘clean sleeping’ trend, which was branded by Gwyneth Paltrow as the biggest health trend of 2017.
-Just like last year’s ‘clean eating’ trend, this one is all about using sleep to improve your health.
-But what does it entail?
-We explore this trend and how you can use it.
+Just like 2016’s ‘clean eating’ trend, this one is all about using sleep to improve your health.
+A recent Dreams study showed that 69% of Brits are unhappy with their sleep, yet less than one in ten (8%) chose to focus on sleep as a priority when it came to new year’s resolutions.
+Here, we discuss the trend and how you can incorporate it into your life for better sleep in 2019.

 What is clean sleep?